apollo812/SD/README.md

 bash setup.sh

 ## 3. Generate the image from text
+Write your desired prompt in the “Prompt” field.

 python scripts/txt2img.py --prompt "prompt"

 Results are saved in the output folder.